PostgreSqlStan/postgresqlstan.github.io/_posts/2022-04-28-zsh-functions-2.md

 fi
 ```

-The '(r)' *subscript flag* above returns an empty string if the expression that follows it (`my_functions`) doesn't match any element in the array.
+The `(r)` *subscript flag* above returns an empty string if the expression that follows it (`my_functions`) doesn't match any element in the array.
 The '-z' test flag returns true if the string is empty.
 <br><br>See [Subscript Flags](https://zsh.sourceforge.io/Doc/Release/Parameters.html#Subscript-Flags) in the zshparam manual pages for more information.
 {: .notice}